 Are you more interested in working with children?
 Occupational Therapists working in pediatric clinics often provide specialized services such as sensory integration, feeding, visual impairments, fine motor coordination, and splinting.
 Patients are seen on an appointment schedule similar to other outpatient clinics.
 Typically, these facilities provide services to children less than 12 years of age.

 Early Intervention is a service provided by states to provide therapy to infants and toddlers who are experiencing developmental delay or disability.
 Services are typically only provided to children under three years old.
 Occupational Therapists evaluate children by testing their current developmental skills level.
 If a child qualifies for services, therapists provide treatment in the child’s home and work on reaching milestones related to motor skills, play, sensory processing, and parent education.

 School systems are a very popular treatment “facility” for Occupational Therapists.
 Children identified as requiring Occupational Therapy receive a set number of minutes of treatment each week depending on their level of need.
 Treatment services are similar to a pediatric clinic, although a stronger focus may be on handwriting (fine motor coordination) as this is a required classroom occupation.
 Occupational Therapists in this setting also help develop Individualized Education Programs (IEPs) for each child they treat and attend meetings with other therapy providers, school staff, and parents as they work toward meeting IEP goals.

 Are you surprised by the variety of job possibilities?
 Although these are the most common placements for occupational therapists, careers also exist outside the clinical realm, truly providing opportunities to keep your chosen profession fresh.
-Learn how to become an occupational therapist, what online programs in occupational therapy entail, and get additional insight into career options and salary potential today.
+Learn how to become an occupational therapist, what online programs in occupational therapy and online OTA programs entail, and get additional insight into career options and salary potential today.